sclaw/duration-over-threshold/README.md

 ## Installation

-`muskingumcunge` can be installed using pip:
+`dotmodel` can be installed using pip:

     $ python3 -m pip install dotmodel